thoughtbot/guides/code-review/README.md

   able to read individual updates based on their earlier feedback.
 * Seek to understand the reviewer's perspective.
 * Wait to merge the branch until another person signs off.
-* Wait to merge the branch until a Continuous Integration service like TDDium or TravisCI to tell you the test suite is green in the branch.
+* Wait to merge the branch until Continuous Integration (TDDium, TravisCI, etc.) tells you the test suite is green in the branch.

 Reviewing code
 --------------